notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 without sacrificing flexibility or type safety.
 All with minimal code.

-Diesel is a Safe, Extensible(...*"super, mega, awesome"*) ORM and Query Builder for Rust
+Diesel is a Safe, Extensible(...*"super, mega, amazing"*) ORM and Query Builder for Rust

 In an effort to keep this blog focused on writing application code, I won't be covering setting up Rust or Postgres.